cloud-gov/cg-site/_pages/pages/documentation/permissions.md

 ## User Acceptance

 As a new user to the platform you will be sent an invitation via email.
-The link in the email will take you directly to the cloud.gov login page to authenticate your credentials.
-You will need to create a cloud.gov account and then use these credentials to login to Pages.
+The link in the email will take you directly to the Cloud.gov login page to authenticate your credentials.
+You will need to create a Cloud.gov account and then use these credentials to login to Pages.

-\*Note if a user already belongs to these agencies FDIC, EPA, NIH, GSA, DOJ, OMB or has existing cloud.gov credentials they can use their existing account login information to authenticate into Pages.
+\*Note if a user already belongs to these agencies FDIC, EPA, NIH, GSA, DOJ, OMB or has existing Cloud.gov credentials they can use their existing account login information to authenticate into Pages.

-Netlify CMS users **must** login to pages.cloud.gov prior to using the content editor.
+Netlify CMS users **must** login to pages.Cloud.gov prior to using the content editor.

 ## Site permissions